westermo/querierd/README.md

 =====================
 [![License Badge][]][License] [![GitHub Status][]][GitHub]

-This daemon is an IGMP querier helper for the Linux bridge.
+This daemon is a querier helper for the Linux bridge.
+Currently only IGMP is supported, support for initiating MLD queries is planned.

 Configuration
 -------------

 By default `querierd` is passive on all interfaces.
-To activate IGMPv3 querier, add whitespace separated interface names to the .conf file.

-> **Note:** this is a temporary file format, a later release will include
->           more advanced settings, without being backwards compatible!
+Use the following settings to enable and tweak the defaults.
+There is no way to configure different IGMP/MLD settings per interface at the moment, only protocol version.

+    multicast-query-interval [1-1024]                  # default: 125 sec
+    multicast-query-response-interval [1-1024]         # default: 10 sec
+    multicast-robustness [2-10]                        # default: 2
+    multicast-router-timeout [10-1024]                 # default: 255 sec

+    iface IFNAME [enable] [igmpv1 | igmpv2 | igmpv3]   # default: disable

+Description:

+  * `multicast-query-interval`: the interval between IGMP/MLD queries, when elected as querier for a LAN
+  * `multicast-robustness`: controls the tolerance to loss of replies from end devices and the loss of elected queriers (above)
+  * `multicast-router-timeout`: also known as *"other querier present interval"*, controls the timer used to detect when an elected querier stops sending queries.
+When the timer expires `querierd` will initiate a query.
+The default, when this is unset (commented out) is calculated based on: `robustness * query-interval + query-response-interval / 2`.
+Setting this to any value overrides the RFC algorithm, which may be necessary in some scenarios, it is however strongly recommended to leave this setting commented out!

+> **Note:** the daemon needs an address on interfaces to operate, it is
+> expected that querierd runs on top of a bridge, and that the bridge
+> takes care of per-VLAN proxy queries.
+Also, currently the daemon does
+> not react automatically to IP address changes, so it needs to be
+> SIGHUP'ed to use any new interface or address.

 Motivation